cryptowhaler/go-livepeer/doc/redeemer.md

 ## Monitoring Max Float

+*A more detailed description about `maxFloat` and it's relation to a broadcaster's reserve can be found in the [PM protocol spec](https://github.com/livepeer/wiki/blob/master/spec/streamflow/pm.md#reserve).*

-1. When max float for a `sender` is requested from the `RedeemerClient` but no local cache is available, an (unary) RPC call will be sent to the `RedeemerServer`.
+1. When max float for a `sender` is requested from the `RedeemerClient` but no local cache is available, an (unary) RPC call will be sent to the `Redeemer`.

 2. A second RPC call to `MonitorMaxFloat(sender)` will open up a server-side gRPC stream to receive future update.

 _If this call fails the response from step 1 is returned, but not kept in cache to prevent duplicate streams_

-3. The `RedeemerServer` go-routine started by the RPC call in step 2 will start a subscription to listen for max float changes from the `LocalSenderMonitor` for the specified `sender` using `LocalSenderMonitor.SubscribeMaxFloatChange(sender)`.
+3. The `Redeemer` go routine started by the RPC call in step 2 will start a subscription to listen for max float changes from the `LocalSenderMonitor` for the specified `sender` using `LocalSenderMonitor.SubscribeMaxFloatChange(sender)`.

 _Each open server-side stream will have its own subscription that will be closed when the client closes the stream.
 This means that each client will have a subscription for each sender it is interested in._

-4. Once the subscription from step 3 emits an event that indicates a state change for the specified `sender`, the `RedeemerServer` will invoke `LocalSenderMonitor.MaxFloat(sender)` to fetch the latest value.
+4. Once the subscription from step 3 emits an event that indicates a state change for the specified `sender`, the `Redeemer` will invoke `LocalSenderMonitor.MaxFloat(sender)` to fetch the latest value.

 5. Upon retrieving the latest max float value for `sender` it will be sent over the server-side gRPC stream.